mattj23/engeom/docs/common/core_space.md

 }
 ```

+Also, check the documentation for the `engeom::common::surface_point` module, which has additional tools for working
+with `SurfacePoint<D>` types of different dimensionality.

 ## Transformations

 Transformations in `engeom` are represented by the `engeom::Iso2` and `engeom::Iso3` types, which are straightforward
 aliases for the underlying `Isometry<f64, R, D>` type from `nalgebra`.
 These types are used to represent a rigid
 transformation of points and vectors in 2D and 3D space.

-There are many options for creating a new isometry, but be aware that they differ significantly between 2D and 3D due to the handling of the rotation component.
+There are many options for creating a new isometry, but be aware that they differ significantly between 2D and 3D due to
+the handling of the rotation component.
 The following examples demonstrates the creation of both types of isometries.

 ```rust
 use engeom::{Iso2, Iso3, Vector2, Vector3};